azieltherevealerofthesealed-arch/EmbryoLock/README.md

 # EmbryoLock

-EmbryoLock is a local, offline-first encryption vault designed for users who value privacy, discretion, and control.
+EmbryoLock is a simple, offline encrypted vault for sensitive files.

 No accounts.
 No cloud.
+No recovery.

+## What this is
+- Local-only encryption
+- Runs offline
+- You control the key
+- If the vault wipes, everything wipes

+## What this is NOT
-No recovery keys.
+- No password recovery
+- No customer support
+- No cloud sync
-No telemetry.
+- No telemetry

-What you encrypt stays yours — permanently.

----

 ## Editions

-### 🔹 Basic — $7.99
-Core encrypted vault with manual controls.
+- **Basic** — core encrypted vault

-### 🔹 Neon — $12.99
-Enhanced UI, expanded vault handling, advanced session behavior.

-### 🔹 Stealth+ — $15.99
-Maximum discretion.
-Hardened workflows.
-Minimal attack surface.

----
+- **Neon** — enhanced UI + safeguards
+- **Stealth+** — hardened, minimal footprint build

-## Purchase
+## Buying & Downloading
+Purchases are crypto-only (BTC / ETH / Polygon).

+After payment confirmation, you receive a **one-time, time-limited download link**.

+Miss the window → repurchase required.

-See [BUY.md](BUY.md) for crypto payment instructions.
+See **BUY.md** for exact steps.

-## Verify Downloads
-See [VERIFY.md](VERIFY.md) to confirm file integrity.

----

-## Important Notes
+## Important
-- Each purchase grants access to one edition.
-- There is **no password or vault recovery**.
-- Lost keys require repurchase.
-- EmbryoLock is provided as-is for personal use.
+If you lose the key, the data is gone.
+This software is for people who understand that tradeoff.

+Use it if it fits your threat model.